arcadejk/kdrama-fandom/README.md

   ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/69a41349-486c-4796-a571-0407b82fd0fb)

-- By clicking on the **Actors** icon, the user is redirected to the section of the forum related to the actors personnal and professional life.
+- By clicking on the **Actors** icon, the user is redirected to the section of the forum related to the actor's personal and professional life.

 ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/f7ea7222-bb32-4fc3-999e-322383f8f479)